-The Secretary of State publishes an official study guide for the examination.
-Entitled Fundamentals of Louisiana Notarial Law and Practice, the study guide contains the sources and materials from which the examination items are drawn.
+The Secretary of State publishes an official study guide for the exam.
+Entitled Fundamentals of Louisiana Notarial Law and Practice, the study guide contains the sources and materials from which the exam items are drawn.
 To purchase the study guide online, see Purchase a Study Guide.

 No course or class is required by law in order for you to take the exam, but we suggest you take a good course or join a good study group.
 Although the secretary of state does not recommend particular courses or instructors, we maintain a list of registered and bonded notary exam preparation course providers.
 For more information, see the Frequently Asked Questions and the Forms & Fee Schedule.
 You can also send us a message or call us at 225.922.0507.